fiske-halsen/DbEksamen-Soft1sem/README.md

 # Database project 2022 - Take away application

-> :warning: **React client is not fully working so it is advised to use Postman instead or the built in swagger which comes with ASP.NET to test the different endpoints**
+> :warning: **React client is not finished so it is advised to use Postman instead or the built in swagger which comes with ASP.NET to test the different endpoints**

 #### Made by: ####